tkofh/curvy/packages/dx/README.md

 # `@curvy/dx`

-DX Utilities for Squiggles.
+DX Utilities for Curvy.
 Not meant for public consumption.